chapel-lang/chapel/doc/rst/tools/mason/mason.rst

    export MASON_REGISTRY="local-registry|/path/to/local/registry,mason-registry|https://github.com/chapel-lang/mason-registry"

-The ``MyPackage`` package is now free to include ``ProjectA`` and ``ProjectB`` as dependencies by adding the following lines to the ``[dependencies]`` section of its .toml file.
+The ``MyPackage`` package is now free to include ``PackageA`` and ``PackageB`` as dependencies by adding the following lines to the ``[dependencies]`` section of its .toml file.

 .. code-block:: text

-   ProjectA = "0.1.0"
+   PackageA = "0.1.0"
-   ProjectB = "0.1.0"
+   PackageB = "0.1.0"

 The Manifest File
 =================

 The ``Mason.toml`` manifest file is written in TOML(for more information see TOML section below).
-Each time a new project is created in Mason a standard TOML file is included in the top-level directory of the project.
+Each time a new package is created in Mason a standard TOML file is included in the top-level directory of the package.

 For example, ``Mason.toml``: